martyhines/hater-ai-realtime-server/TERMS_OF_SERVICE.md

 We may modify these terms at any time.
 Continued use constitutes acceptance.

 ## Contact
-For questions about these terms, contact: [Your Email]
+For questions about these terms, contact: mhines76@gmail.com